Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Related Work

 \section{Related Work}

 Learning a shared latent space for features and labels is a common and useful idea.
-In single-label prediction tasks, CADA-VAE \cite{schonfeld2019generalized} learns and aligns latent label and feature spaces through distribution alignment losses.
+For single-label prediction tasks, CADA-VAE \cite{schonfeld2019generalized} learns and aligns latent label and feature spaces through distribution alignment losses.
 Similar ideas can be seen in out-of-distribution detection as well \cite{sundar2020out}.
 In multi-label scenarios, methods adopting this idea typically have a similar module that directly maps the multi-hot labels to embeddings \cite{yeh2017learning,chen2019two,bai2020disentangled}.
 This is a rather difficult learning task.
 Suppose we have 30 label categories.
 There could be up to $2^{30}$ label sets.
 For probabilistic models like MPVAE, that means one latent label space has to represent up to $2^{30}$ label combinations.
 In contrast, C-GMVAE learns per-category subspaces and forms a mixture prior distribution based on the observed samples' label sets.

 Contrastive learning has become one of the most popular self-supervised learning techniques.
-It has also drawn attention in supervised tasks.
-SupCon \cite{khosla2020supervised} first demonstrated the effectiveness of supervised contrastive loss in image classification.
-It was soon generalized to other domains like visual reasoning \cite{malkinski2020multi}.
-Nevertheless, these methods depend on vision-specific augmentation techniques.
+It has also been applied to supervised learning tasks.
+SupCon \cite{khosla2020supervised} first demonstrated the effectiveness of supervised contrastive loss in image classification tasks.
+It was soon generalized to other domains like visual reasoning \cite{malkinski2020multi, dao2021contrast}.
+Nevertheless, these methods depend on vision-specific augmentation techniques and attention mechanisms.
 Another related work is multi-label contrastive learning \cite{song2020multi}.
 But the work does not deal with MLC.
-Instead, it extends the contrastive learning to identifying more than 1 positive sample, which resembles a multi-label scenario.
+Instead, it extends contrastive learning to the identification of more than one positive sample, which resembles a multi-label scenario.

 Some earlier works also attempted metric learning or triplet loss in MLC \cite{annarumma2017deep}.
-Triplet loss typically only takes one pair of positive and negative samples for one anchor, while contrastive loss uses many more negative/positive samples.
-Recent papers found that more samples can greatly boost the performance \cite{chen2020simple,wang2020unsupervised}.
-Note that though our contrastive module is constrained by the maximum number of label classes, it has already used many more samples than triplet loss, and our observations support that more samples help with the performance.
+Triplet loss typically only takes one pair of positive and negative samples for one anchor, while contrastive loss uses many more negative and positive samples.
+Recent papers found that more samples can greatly boost performance \cite{chen2020simple,wang2020unsupervised}.
+Though our contrastive module is constrained by the maximum number of label classes, the number of used samples has already surpassed other losses (e.g., triplet loss), and our observations reinforce that more samples help with the performance.